-You should use a professional social media management service, which will enable colleagues to create posts without the need for password sharing.
+Consider using a professional social media management service, which will enable colleagues or employees to create posts without the need for you to share your passwords.

 Using a social media management tool enables an audit trail to be kept in terms of who has posted content.
 If using a social media management tool, ensure that account access logging is switched on, if it is available.